ouspg/SoftwareHardwareSec/3.Shellcoding/docker/README.md

 > Before you begin, note a few practical differences between the introductory local examples in the lab and these containerized targets.

 While the standalone local programs generally accept payloads via command-line arguments (`argv`), the remote targets operate as network services over TCP that read from standard input (`stdin`) and print task-specific memory leaks upon connection.
 Additionally, these challenges are strictly compiled as 32-bit x86 binaries with individualized buffer sizes, running under an unprivileged `player` user where the objective is to capture the protected flag in `/home/player`.

+> [!Important]
+> The buffer size is randomized in every task in every remote instances between `48-120` bytes.
+> **You need to note this in your padding size - also the binary is different from this part.
+You need to download the binary specific to your instance from the experimental system.**
+> Also, every student will have a different flag.

 ## Building a target image